Status Between 3ANC True Wireless Headphones Review

 -27.79 dB

-The Status Between 3ANC's noise isolation performance is good.
+They have a good noise isolation performance.
 They're equipped with an ANC system that can block out a good amount of noise across the range.
-It's mostly concentrated on cutting down bass range noise like bus and plane engine rumbles.
+The ANC works mostly with bass-range noise, like rumbling engines.
 That said, even though it can reduce some of this noise, it falls short compared to similarly priced buds like the Samsung Galaxy Buds2 Pro True Wireless.
-On the upside, these buds offer better isolation in the mid to treble ranges, where you find ambient chatter and high-pitched sounds like the whirl of a computer fan.
+On the plus side, even though they rely more on passive noise isolation for higher-pitched sounds, they do a good job of blocking out noise like ambient chatter and computer fans.

 9.1